-Salt as a Food Preservative
+A Food Preservative

-Salt as a Texture Enhancer
+A Texture Enhancer

-Most people don't realize that salt plays a large role in creating texture in food.
-When making yeast breads, the amount of salt greatly affects the rate of yeast fermentation and gluten formation, both of which will significantly affect the bread's final texture.
+Most people do not realize that salt plays a large role in creating texture in food.
+When making yeast bread, for example, the amount of salt greatly affects the rate of yeast fermentation and gluten formation, both of which will significantly affect the bread's final texture.

-Salt as a Flavor Enhancer
+A Flavor Enhancer

-In small amounts, salt will intensify sweetness and is therefore often sprinkled on fresh fruit or added to candies like caramel.
-Salt can also counteract bitter flavors in food—salt is often used to "de-bitter" cruciferous vegetables (like broccoli) and olives.
+In small amounts, salt will intensify sweetness, so it is sometimes sprinkled on fresh fruit or added to candies like caramel.
+Salt can also counteract bitter flavors in food—it is often used to "de-bitter" cruciferous vegetables (like broccoli) and olives.

-Salt as a Nutrient Source
+A Nutrient Source

 Because salt helps form protein gels, it can be used as a binding agent.
 When salt is added to foods such as sausage or other processed meats, it causes gelatinization of proteins which then hold the product together.

-Salt as a Color Enhancer
+A Color Enhancer

-The vibrant color of many processed meats, such as ham or hot dogs, is partially due to salt.
-The presence of salt helps promote and maintain color, whether artificial or natural, and prevents it from turning gray or muddy.
+The vibrant color of many processed types of meat, such as ham or hot dogs, is partially due to salt.
+The presence of salt helps promote and maintain color and prevents it from turning gray or muddy.
 Salt also increases caramelization in a bread crust, which helps it get that golden color.